collectivecardgame/library/docs/rules-subreddit.md

 - Cosmetic updates with more votes than the 10th normal submission each week are accepted, with no slot limits.

-### [DCXX] / Design Competitions

-- Cards submitted for a Design Competition should be submitted with the [DCXX] tag, where XX is the number of the week, and follow all the rules in the announcement reddit post for that specific Design Competition.

-- Design Competitions are being rethought and are not likely to occur for a while.

 ## Votes

 - Votes on cards are combined from two sources: